the-rahul-kumar/ga-homework-challenge-wk3/README.md

 ## Project Requirements

-In a Jupyter Notebook, create working solutions for all of the relevant questions.
+In a Jupyter Notebook, create working solutions for all of the **required** questions.
 Your notebook should include:

-1. Text for each question, copy and pasted from this file (preferably in markdown).
+1. Text for each question, copy and pasted from the starter-code provided.
 2. A working solution to each problem.
    - Do not include test, practice, or broken code (*unless you were unable to create a working solution*).
 3. Comments for all of your code.
    - In your comments, describe any assumptions you made in order to solve these problems.

-4. **Bonus**: In programming (and life), there may be multiple ways to solve a problem.
-After completing our challenges, go back and see if you can think of any other valid methods!
+4. **Optional**: After completing the required portions, try your hand at the **bonus** sections for some additional challenges!

 ---